Overactive Bladder Treatment in Clearwater, FL

 Dr. Nicole Szell provides overactive bladder treatment using Axonics Therapy at Clearwater Sex Health where she offers urologic care for women in Palm Harbor and Largo, FL.
-If you are in the West Florida area and seeking treatment for overactive bladder, call our urology clinic at (727) 441-1508 to schedule your Axonics Therapy today.
+If you are in the West Florida area and seeking treatment for overactive bladder at our urology clinic in Clearwater, FL, please call (727) 441-1508 or request an appointment online to schedule your Axonics Therapy today.

 What is Axonics Therapy?

 Axonics Therapy is a clinically proven solution for treating symptoms of overactive bladder (including urinary urgency incontinence), bowel (fecal) incontinence, and urinary retention.

 - Small Size: Safely delivers therapy with a miniaturized implant

 - Long-Term Therapy: Designed to provide therapy for at least 15 years